patternfetch Stock chart pattern detection API

 Stock chart patterns · API + MCP

-Chart patterns on stocks & ETFs — with how often the shape actually worked.
+Chart patterns on stocks & ETFs — measured against the baseline, not against 50%.

 StocksETFs1m → 1wYahoo · adjustedmulti-bar geometry

 Each shape scored a near-perfect geometric fit.
-Here is how often it actually resolved in its own direction, historically, over the next 10 bars on US stocks & ETFs — and how far that lands from a coin flip.
+Here is how often it resolved in its own direction over the next 10 bars on US stocks & ETFs — set against how often the same window resolved that way with no pattern present.

 SPY · 1d